araccg/SCS3250-Group-1-Final-Project/README.md

 In order to get the most recent data (2018 and 2019), we turned to Basketball-reference.com (4). our Kaggle dataset came from this website, so as we will see merging the two datasets was straightforward.
 Basketball Reference also allows users to run queries, export directly to csv, and view a glossary containing definitions for every statistic in their database (5).
 We have included a number of these definitions in the 'Glossary' section to provide explanations of any technical basketball terminology.

+4. Pre-Preparation
+Considering that PER is a quantitative variable, we decided that our model would be built using linear regression.
+To begin this process, we imported the libraries necessary for data wrangling, analysis, modelling, and visualization.Next, we read in our data from CSV's sourced from Kaggle and a scraping of basketball-reference.com.
+As we will see, these data files are quite structured and clean.
+We are quite confident in the quality of this data given that the NBA publishes statistical data for every game and season and has made substantial investments in the technology and infrastructure to ensure data accuracy (6).

 5. Data Preparation

 Below are the steps we took to prepare the data for modelling: